The verdict

 What AI consistently says

-- +Best-in-class algorithmic curation and personalized playlists
+- +Unmatched music discovery algorithms and personalized playlists

-- +Seamless cross-device control via Spotify Connect
+- +Flawless cross-device playback via Spotify Connect

 What AI doesn't mention